marcotoronto/rdm-test/content/06-3_Storage_Backup.md

 <br>

 ## Estimate the Storage Space
 At the beginning of any project, researchers should *estimate the required storage space* during the active phases of your project.
 This estimation should take into consideration factors such as file versioning, backups, and potential data growth.
 In deciding where to store your data, ensure that you understand your *organization's policies and infrastructure for data storage and backups*.
-This includes considering the most appropriate storage system for sensitive data and what institutional policies apply to its handling.
+This includes considering the most appropriate storage system for <a href="https://arc.ubc.ca/arc-research-cybersecurity-and-privacy-services">sensitive data </a>and what institutional policies apply to its handling.

 <p style="margin-top:25px;margin-left:30px">
 <img src="figures/carton-box.png" width="300"/>